 The requirements for the UK CertHE are outlined in the section of Table 1 pertaining to FHEQ Level 4 requirements.
+All Level 4 Major and General Education Liberal Arts Core Requirements must be completed.

 Diploma of Higher Education in Communications